Federal vs. Private Education Loans

 - Most federal loans are eligible for consolidation through the program.

 - A student who is not in default and has not exceeded cumulative loan limits can borrow (if eligible) a Direct Unsubsidized Loan, regardless of credit history, and possibly a Direct PLUS Loan.
 (Note: A Direct PLUS Loan requires a credit check.
-No adverse credit is allowed or an endorser/co-borrower will be needed.)
+If the borrower has adverse credit, an endorser/co-borrower will be needed.)

 Before Borrowing a Private Student Loan, Consider the Following